cmayron/Legal-Calculus/README.md

 principles and is the unique minimal solution to the problem of governed reasoning under uncertainty, irreversibility, and multi‑boundary interaction.

+Figure: Proof Structure Demonstrating the Mathematical Inevitability of the LCES Primitives.
+This diagram shows how the constitutional primitives of LCES emerge from first principles.
+Starting from the four structural constraints required for any governed reasoning system (admissibility, representation integrity, consequence safety, boundary consistency, and meta‑governance invariants), the diagram traces the logical progression through the corresponding lemmas, the inevitability theorem, and the minimality and uniqueness proofs.
+The result is the final constitutional set—ISIDORE, GateZero, GateSigma, GateDelta, ARETABA, and MGUG—which is shown to be the unique minimal architecture capable of satisfying all required constraints.

 ## START HERE